Vinalhaven, Maine

-Vinalhaven is a town on the larger of the two Fox Islands in Knox County, Maine, United States.
-Vinalhaven is also used to refer to the island itself.
+Vinalhaven is a town in Knox County, Maine, United States.
+Its town limits include the island of Vinalhaven, the largest of the Fox Islands, and smaller islands, some accessible from Vinalhaven Island by bridge or causeway.
 The population was 1,279 at the 2020 census.
 It is home to a thriving lobster fishery and hosts a summer colony.
 Since there is no bridge to the island, Vinalhaven is primarily accessible from Rockland via an approximately 75-minute state ferry ride across West Penobscot Bay, or by air taxi from Knox County Regional Airport.

 History

 Archeological remains indicate that the island was first inhabited 3800–5000 years ago by the Red Paint People.
 Later, it became Abenaki territory.
 Europeans visited in the 16th century, and English Captain Martin Pring named the archipelago Fox Islands in 1603.
-The first permanent English settlement occurred in 1766 when Thaddeus Carver arrived from Marshfield, Massachusetts, and later purchased 700 acre from Thomas Cogswell on the southern shore near what would become known as Carver's Harbor.
+The first permanent English settlement occurred in 1766 when Thaddeus Carver arrived from Marshfield, Massachusetts, and later purchased 700 acre from Thomas Cogswell on the southern shore near what became known as Carver's Harbor.

 Others soon followed to establish the remote fishing and farming community in the Gulf of Maine.
-The first Anglo families of Vinalhaven are considered to be Arey, Calderwood, Carver, Coombs, Dyer, Ginn, Greem, Hopkins, Lane, Leadbetter, Norton, Philbrook, Pierce, Roberts, Smith, Warren and Vinal.
+Vinalhaven's first Anglo families are considered to be Arey, Calderwood, Carver, Coombs, Dyer, Ginn, Greem, Hopkins, Lane, Leadbetter, Norton, Philbrook, Pierce, Roberts, Smith, Warren, and Vinal.
 On June 25, 1789, Vinalhaven was incorporated as a town, named for John Vinal.
-Vinal was not an island resident but the agent who petitioned the Maine General Court to incorporate the new township; nonetheless the name stuck.
+Vinal was not an island resident, but the agent who petitioned the Maine General Court to incorporate the new township; nonetheless the name stuck.
 In 1847, the North Fox Island seceded and became a separate township called North Haven.

 Fishing, shipbuilding, logging and shipping were important early businesses on Vinalhaven.
 High-quality granite was discovered in 1826, and Vinalhaven became one of Maine's largest quarrying centers for the next century.
-Today the island is dotted with abandoned old quarries, many of which have since filled with groundwater and are popular swimming holes for residents and visitors.
+Today the island is dotted with abandoned quarries, many of which have since filled with groundwater and are popular swimming holes for residents and visitors.
 Pinkish-gray Vinalhaven granite excavated by the Bodwell Granite Company can be seen in the State Department Building in Washington, the Brooklyn Bridge, and the Union Mutual Life Insurance Building in Boston.